imbashfull/odin-recipes/README.md

-created another html file inside the recipe folder named goulash.html added the usual html boilerplate added a jpg in goulash.html
+created another html file inside the recipe folder named goulash.html added the usual html boilerplate added a jpg in goulash.html added the ingredients in goulash.html added the steps in goulash.html